(A) For purposes of this rule, the following definitions apply:

-(4) "Trading partner" is a covered entity or EVS vendor that submits, receives, routes, and/or translates EDI transactions directly related to the administration or provision of medical assistance provided under a public assistance program.
+(3) "Trading partner" is a covered entity that submits, receives, routes, or translates EDI transactions directly related to the administration or provision of medical assistance provided under a public assistance program.

 (B) Trading partners submitting EDI transactions.

-(1) Trading partners must meet the definition of a covered entity as defined in paragraph (A)(1) of this rule or be an EVS vendor.
+(1) Trading partners must meet the definition of a covered entity as defined in paragraph (A)(1) of this rule.

-(2) To enroll as a medicaid EDI trading partner with ODM under the Health Insurance Portability and Accountability Act (HIPAA) of 1996, and be issued a trading partner number, a covered entity must complete the following:
+(2) To enroll as a medicaid EDI trading partner with ODM under the Health Insurance Portability and Accountability Act (HIPAA) of 1996, and be issued a trading partner number, a covered entity must complete and submit to ODM the following:

 (c) A trading partner agreement.
-Two original trading partner agreements must be signed by an authorized representative of the trading partner and submitted to ODM.
-A countersigned original will be returned to the trading partner and must be kept on file.
+Trading partner agreements must be signed by an authorized representative of the trading partner.

 (3) Once the medicaid trading partner number is assigned, the trading partner is eligible to submit claims, claim status inquiries, or eligibility inquiries for the testing process in accordance with paragraph (C) of this rule.